Environmental Measures

 Strategy

-In fiscal 2022, we are expanding the scope of products subject to scenario analyses, newly defining the groups of scenarios, assessing impacts on its business, and discussing countermeasures.
+In fiscal 2022, we expanded the scope of products subject to scenario analyses, assessed their impacts on business, and discussed countermeasures.

 1.5-2°C scenario

-As a result of our carbon-neutral efforts, the average temperature rises by less than 2°C by the end of this century compared to the temperature before the Industrial Revolution.
+As a result of our carbon-neutral efforts, there are accelerated movements toward the realization of a decarbonized society and a recycling-oriented society, in which the average temperature rises by less than 2°C by the end of this century compared with pre-Industrial Revolution levels.

 4°C scenario

-With only limited progress in carbon-neutral efforts, the average temperature rises by 4°C or more by the end of this century compared to the temperature before the Industrial Revolution.
+With only limited progress in carbon-neutral efforts, the average temperature 2°C or more by the end of this century compared with pre-Industrial Revolution levels.

 World of the 1.5-2°C scenario World of the 4°C scenario